Skip to content

 The True Value of an Advisor

 Many people believe an advisor’s primary job is to pick the next winning stock.
-But research from respected firms like Vanguard and Morningstar reveals a more powerful truth: an advisor’s greatest value comes from behavioral coaching.
-We’ve all seen market downturns—when the headlines are scary and the urge to panic sell is strong.
+But research from respected firms such as Vanguard and Morningstar reveals a more powerful truth: an advisor’s greatest value lies in behavioral coaching.
+We’ve all seen market downturns when the headlines are scary, and the urge to panic-sell is strong.
 In those moments, our value is in being a steady hand.

 For example, our guidance can help you avoid making an emotional decision that could lock in losses and prevent you from participating in the next market recovery.
 This calm, disciplined approach—paired with the extensive, long-term research from our custodian, Charles Schwab—is what truly helps you reach your financial goals.